 Improvement continued: Bill and Melinda Gates (October, 2009)

-In October of last year, we began to see much more improvement in Bill's delivery, and especially in his visuals.
-In this presentation in Washington, D.C. last October, Bill and Melinda Gates explained why they are "impatient optimists."
+In October of 2009, we began to see much more improvement in Bill's delivery, and especially in his visuals.
+In this presentation in Washington, D.C., Bill and Melinda Gates explained why they are "impatient optimists."
 They clearly illustrated in this formal keynote that they are optimistic because they have seen first hand that the investments are working, yet they are impatient because more needs to be done soon.
 They used a good mix of data and real examples to make the case that the world is getting better, but (1) not fast enough, and (2) not for everyone.
 And that's what they mean by "impatient optimists."
 With the help of high-impact visuals and video clips, Bill and Melinda did an effective job of showing the good news about how real people have been transformed.
 Telling the stories of how investments are indeed paying off and making big differences, though you rarely see this in the media, is a way to generate even more aid.
 The visuals in this presentation were the best I have ever seen in a Bill Gates presentation by far.
 (Yes, Bill is still a bit stiff and looks at the monitors too much, but it's not a bad keynote.)
-Watch below or here on the Bill and Melinda Gates Foundation website.
+Watch a 6-minute clip from the presentation below (or directly on YouTube).

 Bill Gates at TED 2010